Coded-by-priya/hotel-management/README.md

 # ✨ Overview

 The Hotel Management System is a modern, clean, and responsive web application designed to streamline hotel operations.
-It includes room listings, booking management, customer data handling, backend APIs, and a MySQL-powered database system.
+It includes room listings, booking management, room allocations, customer data handling, backend APIs, and a MySQL-powered database system.

 Built with a full-stack architecture using:
 HTML, CSS, JavaScript, Node.js, Express.js, and MySQL

-This project demonstrates your real-world ability as a full-stack developer.

 ---